JohnDelta/coin-comparator/README.md

 - npm install -g serve
 - serve -s build

+## Deploy to gh

+- npm install gh-pages --save-dev
+- Add to package.json
+  - At the top level `"homepage": "http://nameOfGHOwner.github.io/coin-comparator"`
+  - In the scripts `"predeploy": "npm run build",` and `"deploy": "gh-pages -d build"`

 ## CORS Issues

 - If you face any issues with CORS [check](https://stackoverflow.com/a/54390080/14434647)